Bjørnar Skjæran

 Bjørnar Selnes Skjæran (born 28 May 1966) is a Norwegian politician from the Labour Party.
-He has served as the minister of local government and regional development since 2025 and previously served as minister of fisheries from 2021 to 2023, and as one the party's deputy leaders from 2019 to 2023.
+He has served as the minister of local government and regional development since 2025 and previously served as minister of fisheries from 2021 to 2023, and as one of the party's deputy leaders from 2019 to 2023.
 He was also the mayor of Lurøy Municipality from 2011 to 2015.

 Personal life

 Skjæran is married to Line Skjæran, with whom he has three daughters.

 Career

 Local politics

 He has a professional background as a farmer and self-employed, but has since 2011 been a full-time politician.
 Skjæran was elected leader of the Nordland Labour Party in 2011.
 After the local elections the same year, he succeeded Carl Einar Isachsen jr. as mayor of Lurøy.
 In 2013, Skjæran was elected a member of the central board of the Labour Party.

 He was a member of the municipal council of Lurøy Municipality for 28 years, from 1987 to 2015, the last four years as mayor.
 He didn't seek re-election in 2015.
 He was succeeded by Carl Einar Isachsen jr, his predecessor, as mayor.
 The same year he was elected to the Nordland County Council and was group leader for the Labour Party there.
 Following the 2019 local elections, he was again elected to the county council, and is deputy leader of the county council group.